Section Three: Dating your Victor Phonograph

 Your Victor product did not come from China or from a Spanish-speaking country.
 The Chinese and Spanish writing is to protect the patents in those regions, and the translation is: "Registered Trademark".

 All Victor phonographs were originally delivered to the dealer with a paper license sticker attached, which often has a veritable plethora of patent dates printed all over it.
 The sticker may be located on the back, the bottom or on an inside wall of the cabinet, depending on model.
 It is common for these stickers to have fallen off, or become damaged over time, and consequently, your phonograph may not have an intact one remaining.
 If you do find it, the most obvious date (Month, Day, Year) on the lower left corner of the sticker is often mistaken for the date that the machine was manufactured.
 In some cases, that license date is accurate within 1-2 years of the actual build date, but in other examples, it may not match the build date very well at all.
-The sticker was put there to indicate the legal licensing date to establish retail pricing, and in some instances, new stickers were re-applied by dealers many years after the machine was built.
+The sticker was put there to indicate the licensing date to establish retail pricing, and in some instances, new stickers were re-applied by dealers many years after the machine was built.
 Victor didn't always keep the sticker dates current either.
 The sticker date can be as much as 4-5 years earlier than the actual date the machine was manufactured.

-No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the confusing license sticker dates didn't change much.
-Little did they suspect that it would create so much confusion a century later (if you don't believe me, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).
+No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the license sticker dates didn't change much.
+Little did they suspect that it would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).

 At the end of this introductory section, you can follow the simple instructions to date most Victor and Victrola phonographs in a matter of minutes.